By Africa specialist Sean

 Rightly famed for its wildlife, Tanzania has some of the best safari experiences I've encountered.
 But, don't be misled into thinking it's just about big game spotting and grassy plains.
 Tanzania is a very versatile honeymoon option.

 A place where you could hike to the edge of the vast Ngorongoro Crater or end your trip lazing by your private pool on Zanzibar Island.
-Take a boat ride through the wetlands of the Selous Game Reserve or dive off the coast from close-lying Mafia Island.
+Take a boat ride through the wetlands of the Nyerere National Park or dive off the coast from close-lying Mafia Island.
 Whichever you decide, it's possible to find a secluded spot to do it.

 Find a quiet corner of the Serengeti